NucleusPowered/site-v1/docs/modules/home.md

 {% include permissionblock.html cmdtype="groupOption" user="[user]" option="home-count" value="[number]" %}

 Consult the permissions plugin's documentation for more information on how to do this.
-If you wish a player to have an unlimted number of homes, set the permission `nucleus.home.set.unlimted`.
+If you wish a player to have an unlimited number of homes, set the permission `nucleus.home.set.unlimited`.

 ## Setting Warmups and Cooldowns